neonephos/community/governing_board/current_governing_board.md

 ## Mailing Lists

-There is currently no public mailing list.
+Currently, there is no public mailing list.